Journal with Witch: Manga

-Written and illustrated by Tomoko Yamashita, Ikoku Nikki was serialized in Shodensha's josei manga magazine Feel Young from June 8, 2017, to June 8, 2023.
+Written and illustrated by Tomoko Yamashita, Journal with Witch was serialized in Shodensha's josei manga magazine Feel Young from June 8, 2017, to June 8, 2023.
 Shodensha collected its chapters in 11 tankōbon volumes, released from November 8, 2017, to August 8, 2023.

+In July 2026, Penguin Random House's imprint, Inklore, announced during its panel at Anime Expo that it had licensed the manga for English release in North America, with the first volume set to release in Q3 2027.